 March: Opening of Keukenhof Gardens (near Lisse)

-The greatest flower festival on earth blooms with spectacular displays of tulips and narcissi, daffodils and hyacinths, bluebells, crocuses, lilies, amaryllis, and many other types of flower at this 32-hectare (80-acre) garden in the heart of the bulb country.
-There will be around eight million flowers on view in a spectacular display from 22 March to 13 May 2018, in what is much more than just a tulip festival.
+The greatest Keukenhof flower festival on earth blooms with spectacular displays of tulips and narcissi, daffodils and hyacinths, bluebells, crocuses, lilies, amaryllis, and many other types of flower at this 32-hectare (80-acre) garden in the heart of the bulb country.
+There will be around eight million flowers on view in a spectacular display from 23 March to 19 May 2019, in what is much more than just a tulip festival.

-On the third Wednesday in March each year, the Netherlands celebrates this festival nationwide by encouraging children in Basisschool to plant trees in parks, streets, squares and rural areas.
+In March each year, the Netherlands celebrates this Tree festival nationwide by encouraging children in Basisschool to plant trees in parks, streets, squares and rural areas.

-This is a Dutch festival for foodies, where you can dine in some of the top restaurants in the Netherlands for up to 50 percent off of food and drink.
+This is a Dutch festival for foodies, where you can dine in some of the top restaurants in the Netherlands for up to 50% off of food and drink.
 It’s important to book early as places fill up in advance.

 April 27: King’s Day (Koningsdag), Amsterdam